-Fripp Island Resort offers a paid internship/practicum program in our Recreation Department for college and university students interested in a position as a Recreation or Naturalist Intern.
+Fripp Island Resort offers a paid internship/practicum program in our Recreation Department for college and university students interested in a Resort Industry Internship as a Recreation or Naturalist Intern.
 It is our objective to recruit the most qualified students and provide them experiences that enhance professional development and career opportunities.

 Fripp Island Resort is certified by the RCRA, the Resort and Commercial Recreation Association.
 The purpose of RCRA is to be a nonprofit organization established to further the resort and commercial recreation industries through appropriate services to professionals, educators and students; and to increase the profitability of commercial enterprises with a recreation focus.